khanmjk/altsoftwareplanning/README.md

 ### Tune Capacity Constraints

 * Click **"Capacity Tuning"** from the system overview page.
-* This page allows defining factors that reduce raw engineering capacity.
+* This page allows defining factors that reduce raw engineering capacity and account for AI-driven productivity gains.

 #### Global Configuration